 Oregon cherries… Takes me back.
-Not sure what these guys marinated their cherries in but they were delicious.
+Not sure what these guys marinated their cherries in, but they were delicious.
 I think they should call them “cheeries”.
-I don’t normally go for mixed-drinks but whatever they were making were dangerously delicious.
-A little of this, a touch of that, a splash of beer – toss in cherry and bamm!
+I don’t normally go for mixed drinks, but whatever they were making was dangerously delicious.
+A little of this, a touch of that, a splash of beer – toss in cherry and Bamm!
 I’ll have another, please.

 A.D.
 Cook and Rhonda enjoying that great Oregon cheeries dessert drink.

-Temporary tattoos artist Alex Stosic at the Jim Beam display.
+Temporary tattoo artist Alex Stosic at the Jim Beam display.

 All in the name of fun, Jim Beam sponsored Las Vegas body painter Alex Stosic from Fantasy Ink to paint temporary tattoos on the pretty ladies.
 Jim Beam and Iwata airbrushes – a great combination.